 A turbo-molecular pump and forepump are furnished to pump the target chamber and beamline near the chamber and the target load lock.
 Solenoid and pneumatic valves with appropriate controllers and gauges are provided to automatically pump out or vent the chamber.

-Sample positioning and data acquisition with the RC43 endstation is accomplished with a remote control system.
+Sample positioning and data acquisition with the IBA endstation is accomplished with a remote control system.
 This control system includes software for both qualitative and quantitative analysis.

 Features:

-Quantitative analysis is performed by the RUMP program developed by L.R.
-Doolittle of Cornell University, as well as other analysis programs.
+The RUMP program developed by L.R.
+Doolittle of Cornell University, as well as other analysis programs, performs quantitative analysis.

 Features:

-The RC43 control system also communicates with the accelerator control system itself, receiving beam energy information and sending instructions to produce the optimal beam conditions during real time runs.
+The IBA endstation control system also communicates with the accelerator control system itself, receiving beam energy information and sending instructions to produce the optimal beam conditions during real time runs.

-NEC offers, as an option, a high resolution RBS detector system.
+NEC also offers a high resolution RBS detector system.
 This detector adds the capability of Ångstrom range depth profiling.